nickmendezFlatiron/nickmendezFlatiron/README.md

 </a>
 <br />
 <br />
 I've always had an affinity for things which are both artistic and technical.
-I'm a self-taught music producer, fitness enthusiast, and day trader.
+I'm a self-taught music producer, fitness enthusiast, and swing trader.
 Finding resourceful solutions to difficult problems sustains the vehement flame within me.
 <br />
 <br />
 Whenever I'm not working in VS Code, I'm either lifting weights with a friend, practicing guitar, or spending time with family.